-Where Flamboyant Flossie thought that she needed big, showy motions to direct the singing, Tremulous Thomas barely moved a muscle beyond the shivering in his bones from stage fright.
+Where Flamboyant Flossie thought that she needed big, showy motions to direct the singing, Tremulous Thomas barely moved a muscle beyond the shivering in his boots from stage fright.
 Stolid Stephan could keep the beat but nothing more, and Amiable Annie kept the same sweet facial expressions no matter the pathos of the song.
 Then, there's Down-the Line-Dorothy who was so intent on following the music that she never took her eyes up, out of the score.

 Obviously, a good conductor must keep a good solid beat.
 And, yes, there are times when a conductor will use big, showy motions.
 It goes without saying that he will pay close attention to the score.
 Hopefully, he won't be shaking in his boots from stage fright.
 But one of the most important jobs of the conductor is to give expressive facial clues to help the performers know how to emote and create a good performance.
 Conducting is all about giving easy to follow cues and clues.

 As I have studied what good conductors do, I have noticed the vast repertoire of CUES and CLUES they use to get the job done.
 Facial expressions are easily the most fun to remember such as:

 The "Look Alive, People!" face -- the conductor holds his fingers up at his eyebrows indicating you may need toothpicks to keep your eyes open to look engaged.